Transportation Expansion Project: History

-Another vitally important element of the MIS process and success to the project was the early formation of two committees—A Policy Committee provided input on policy-related issues and monitored project progress relative to the overall public agency decision-making process, and a Technical Committee focused on all planning, engineering and environmental issues and assisted in the development and refinement of alternatives.
+A Policy Committee was founded to provide input on policy-related issues and monitored project progress relative to the overall public agency decision-making process, and a Technical Committee focused on all planning, engineering and environmental issues and assisted in the development and refinement of alternatives.
 Members of this committee were individuals from the various cities and jurisdictions within the study area who had a technical background.

-These two committees, (Policy Committee and Technical Committee) used goals from the "Partnering Agreement" to refine and evaluate each alternative.
-Public meetings and numerous workshops were held during NEPA (National Environmental Policy Act) scoping and at key milestones during the study to present the definition of alternatives and to guide the Colorado Department of Transportation and RTD in the development and evaluation of any Preferred Alternatives.
+The two committees used goals from the "Partnering Agreement" to refine and evaluate each alternative.
+Public meetings and numerous workshops were held during NEPA (National Environmental Policy Act) to present the definition of alternatives and to guide the Colorado Department of Transportation and RTD in the development and evaluation of any Preferred Alternatives.
 Committee members primarily consisted of elected and/or appointed policy/decision-making officials from the affected areas.
-After the adoption of the MIS, all four agencies in June 1998 signed a "partnering charter" that created a leadership team to identify and pursue the best multi modal solutions.
+After the adoption of the MIS, all four agencies in June 1998 signed a "partnering charter" that created a leadership team to identify and pursue the best multi-modal solutions.

-CDOT and RTD next assembled the teams into one location.
-Top management from all four agencies began meeting every two weeks.
-The purpose of the senior-level meetings was "not just to get briefings," said Chick Dolby, Federal Transit Administration deputy regional administrator, "but to do the planning and make decisions."